GuanceCloud/datakit/internal/export/doc/en/datakit-operator.md

     - If you encounter `InvalidImageName` error, you can manually pull the image.
 <!-- markdownlint-enable -->

-### Relevant Configuration {#datakit-operator-jsonconfig}
+## Configuration Explanation {#datakit-operator-jsonconfig}

 [:octicons-tag-24: Version-1.4.2](changelog.md#cl-1.4.2)

-The configuration for the Datakit Operator is in JSON format and is stored as a separate ConfigMap in Kubernetes, which is loaded into the container as an environment variable.
+The Datakit Operator configuration is in JSON format and is stored in Kubernetes as a separate ConfigMap.
+It is loaded into the container as environment variables.

 The default configuration is as follows: